CumulusNetworks/docs/content/guides/nsxt.md

 {{< /tab >}}
 {{< /tabs >}}

 All all loopback and VXLAN anycast IP prefixes should appear in the routing table of each switch.
-Use `net show route` command in NCLU, or `show ip route` in `vtysh` to check the routing table.
+Use `net show route` command in NVUE (`route -n` in Linux) or `show ip route` in `vtysh` to check the routing table.

 {{< tabs "TAB22sIGTD1631 ">}}
 {{< tab "leaf01 ">}}